tessel/t1-docs/tutorials/multi-module.md

 ## Loading multiple modules

-We recommend you use the community-created module <code>tesselate</code>.
+We recommend you use the community-created npm package <code>tesselate</code>.
-This module loads all of your modules and returns them as an object when they're all ready.
+This package loads all of your modules and returns them as an object when they're all ready.
 Check out its usage docs <a href="https://www.npmjs.org/package/tesselate">here</a>.

 For example, if you wanted to build something involving climate and relay, with `tesselate`, it might look like this: